exonum/exonum-doc/src/advanced/services/anchoring.md

 - Each signature MUST have `SIGHASH_ALL` sighash type.
 - _All_ signatures from a specific validator MUST be valid for the corresponding transaction to be valid
 - Based on the signatures, _any_ party with sufficient access to the blockchain can create anchoring transaction and broadcast it to the Bitcoin network.
 Because of deterministic algorithm of selecting necessary signatures for new anchoring transaction every legitimate node MUST get the same anchoring tx (with the same tx-id).
 - Every legitimate validator agreed with the selected LECT (and accordingly signed anchoring transaction proposal) SHOULD update its LECT with the hash of new complete anchoring transaction.
-However, until such update is publicized and is written to the Exonum blockchain, validator MAY NOT count new LECT as active one.
+However, until such update is publicized and is written to the blockchain, validator SHOULD NOT count new LECT as active one.
-- Also every legitimate validator agreed with the selected LECT MAY send complete anchoring transaction to the Bitcoin network.
+- Also every legitimate validator agreed with the selected LECT SHOULD send complete anchoring transaction to the Bitcoin network.
 - If at the block `#H` there is no common LECT (that is agreed upon `+2/3` validators) than no anchoring happened.
 Assets-blockchain continue to create new blocks.
 All validators wait until some of them would update its anchoring chain and common LECT would be found.
 By the reason of uncertainty in the bitcoin blockchain common LECT could be found even after new time for anchoring comes.
 New state for anchoring is the last assets-blockchain state we need to anchor.

 !!! note "Example"